Virtual data room for features hero.

 Custom branding

 Your data room should look professional.
 Custom logos, colors, and domain names reinforce trust.
-It's a small detail that shows up when investors are comparing five data rooms at once.
+It's a small detail that shows up when viewers are comparing five data rooms at once.

 Secure document viewer